-The Traditional and Khoi-San Leadership Act was signed into law in 2019.
-The new law would require the Department to adopt a more systematic approach when addressing the languages of the Khoi and San, which are currently not declared official languages.
+The Traditional and Khoi-San Leadership Bill was passed by Parliament on 26 February 2019.
+The Bill has been sent to the President for assent.
+The new law would require the Department to adopt a more systematic approach when addressing the languages of the Khoi and San as a marginalised indigenous group.